cookintrix/cookintrix.it/content/posts/pastapestopistacchi.en.md

 * Taste the pesto obtained and season with salt and pepper
 * Cut the mortadella into cubes and sear it for a few minutes in a pan
 * Cook the spaghettoni according to the indicated time
-* When cooked, pour them into the pan, adding the pesto and stirring carefully
+* When cooked, pour them into a bowl, adding the pesto and stirring carefully
 * If necessary, add a ladle of cooking water
 * Serve the dish garnished with mortadella and chopped pistachios